-The following remuneration disclosure report has been prepared in accordance with the Australian Prudential Regulatory Authority's (APRA's) requirements under the APS 330 Public Disclosure (July 2018) standard.
+The following remuneration disclosure report has been prepared in accordance with the Australian Prudential Regulation Authority (APRA) requirements under the APS 330 Public Disclosure (July 2018) standard.

-Qualitative information contained in this disclosure applies to all employees (including executives) of HSBC Bank Australia Limited ("HBAU" or "the Bank").
+Qualitative information contained in this disclosure applies to all employees (including executives) of HSBC Bank Australia Limited (HBAU or the Bank).
 Quantitative remuneration information relates to identified Senior Managers and Material Risk-Takers of HBAU: